zirongl/zirongl/README.md

 # Portfolio by Zirong Liu

+## Artificial Intelligence Project
+### Credit Card Fraud Detection
+Western University COMPSCI 9542 Final Project

+In response to the global challenge posed by credit card fraud, which incurs significant financial losses, this study explores the efficacy of integrating advanced machine learning techniques into fraud detection systems.
+Traditional detection methods, which often fall short against sophisticated and evolving fraud strategies, are enhanced by a suite of machine learning models, including logistic regression, decision trees, random forests, and deep neural networks.
+These models are chosen for their ability to handle large, imbalanced datasets and their proficiency in recognizing subtle patterns indicative of fraudulent activity.

+The PDF version of the report can be accessed [here](https://github.com/zirongl/zirongl/blob/main/Examples/Credit_Card_Fraud_Detection.pdf).
+The PDF version of the Logistic Regression code can be accessed[here](https://github.com/zirongl/zirongl/blob/main/Examples/Credit_Card_Fraud_Logistic_Regression.ipynb).
+The PDF version of the Random Forest code can be accessed[here](https://github.com/zirongl/zirongl/blob/main/Examples/Credit_Card_Fraud_Random_Forest.ipynb).
+The PDF version of the Neural Network code can be accessed[here](https://github.com/zirongl/zirongl/blob/main/Examples/Feed_Forward_Neural_Network.ipynb).
+The PDF version of the Gradient Boost code can be accessed[here](https://github.com/zirongl/zirongl/blob/main/Examples/Credit_Card_Fraud_Gradient_Boost.ipynb).
+The PDF version of the SVM code can be accessed[here](https://github.com/zirongl/zirongl/blob/main/Examples/Credit_Card_Detection_SVM.ipynb).

 ## Reinforcement learning Project
 ### Multiple Stock Trading System
 Western University COMPSCI 9170 Final Project